The Promised Neverland Fanbook: Vol. 0 Mystic Code - (1)

 Q. Conny got little Bunny from Mama.
 Did Emma (and Ray/Norman) receive some presents from Mom too?

 A. They did.
-(Ray got a clock, Emma a music box.)
+(Ray received a pocket watch, Emma a music box.)

 Q. On the farm, girls are given an opportunity to become Moms, but are boys shipped out no matter how smart they are, or is there an option of becoming a researcher at HQ?